-The Museum gift shop's sales increased as well as the cost of sales from FY 2013.
+The Museum gift shop's sales increased as well as the cost of sales remained steady.
 A change in shop management and marketing approach has resulted in a more positive cash flow and a reduction in old inventory.

-Aggressive marketing, the addition of more and varied exhibit and program offerings has led to an increase in revenue from those areas.
+Aggressive marketing, the addition of more and varied exhibit and program offerings led to an increase in revenue from almost all areas.
 With new approaches to membership, and focused programming, the Museum saw a dramatic increase in both areas.
-Repairs to the roof, windows and soffits of the Museum accounted for capital funding from the City.
-The creation of a marketing and rental staff position promises to be a source of on-going revenue from both rentals and fundraising.
-The existence of free Museum parking, the completion of downtown reconstruction, and the increase in businesses locating to downtown have increased traffic in our area.
+The building of an ADA accessible ramp and replacing of one of the support building's HVAC unties accounted for capital funding from the City.
+The creation of a Special Events position promises to be a source of on-going revenue from both rentals and fundraising.
+The existence of free museum parking, the completion of downtown reconstruction, and the increase in businesses locating to downtown, have increased traffic in our area.
 Add to this focused marketing to Fort Campbell and area families and we have a positive impact on income in those areas.

 Exhibit expenses have almost always exceeded budget.
 We fund exhibits solely through Flying High, grants and restricted contributions, all of which are almost impossible to predict.
-This year's exhibit expense overage is directly attributed to an unexpected donation of \$500,000 in FY 2013 to fund a new permanent exhibit.
-A majority of the exhibit expenses in FY 2014 were for the completion of that exhibit and were paid for using that donation.
+This year's exhibit expense overage is directly attributed to a pre-pay deposit for an exhibit scheduled in 2017 that only became available after the completion of the budget for FY 15.
 Aging permanent exhibits are in need of major over-hauls and traveling science and/or hands-on curriculum-based exhibits are becoming more and more expensive.
-Grants/underwriting from government and/or corporate sources, which have historically been our alternate sources for exhibit costs, are almost non-existent in the current economic climate.
+Grants and underwriting from government and/or corporate sources, which have historically been our alternate sources for exhibit costs, are almost non-existent in the current economic climate.
 Our plans are to increase fundraising efforts for exhibit funding through donations and sponsorships.